yt-project/yt_astro_analysis/doc/source/Installation.rst

    $ conda install -c conda-forge yt-astro-analysis

 Note, the package name is spelled with hyphens (``yt-astro-analysis``) when installing from pip or conda.
+With pip, the package name can be spelled with either hyphens or underscores, but with conda it must always be hyphens.

 Installing from source
 ----------------------